ESMCI/cime/doc/source/users_guide/unit_testing.rst

 How to add unit testing support on your machine
 -----------------------------------------------

 The following instructions assume that you have ported CIME to your machine by following the instructions in :doc:`/users_guide/porting-cime`.
-If you have done that, you can add unit testing support by building pFUnit on your machine and then pointing to the build in your **config_compilers.xml** file.
+If you have done that, you can add unit testing support by building pFUnit on your machine and then pointing to the build in your ** *MACH*_*COMPILER*.cmake** file.
 Those processes are described in the following sections.

 At a minimum, do a serial build of pFUnit (without MPI or OpenMP) using the default compiler on your machine.
 That is the default that **run_tests.py** and that is required for **scripts_regression_tests.py** to run the unit tests on your machine.